-16 scenarios were tested through the evaluation tool (full description of scenarios is available in Appendix I), the objective being to test variations in the elasticities and shock sizes.
+18 scenarios were tested through the evaluation tool (full description of scenarios is available in Appendix I), the objective being to test variations in the elasticities and shock sizes.
 The possibility for renderers to replace AF by fossil fuels in their processing was also explored, as it could yield to indirect GHG emissions.

-Several scenarios were deemed unrealistic, based on the resulting forecasts in terms of AF and palm oil prices.
-"Realistic" scenarios are those for which AF cat 1-2 prices are either inferior, equal or reasonably superior to AF cat 3 prices (Table 3), with the exception of scenario 1a, which was retained to illustrate the possible effect of a high shock combined with a restriction on the use of AF cat 3 for biodiesel (in such case, the model results in AF cat 1-2 skyrocketing above 18'000USD/t!).
 The "blue" scenarios assume a high shock; "yellow" scenarios all assume a medium shock; finally, the "green" scenarios assume a low shock.
-Variations among scenarios regard the difference in substitution from the oleochemical industry as a result from the shock, whether renderers might substitute animal fats for fossil fuels and whether AF cat 3 would be used for biodiesel ("downgrading").
+Variations among scenarios regard the difference in substitution from the oleochemical industry as a result from the shock, whether renderers might substitute animal fats for fossil fuels and whether AF cat 3 would be used for biodiesel.